TwilightTeddy/EEB-01/Bioinformatics_workflow.md

-## Bioinformatics Pipeline:  trimgalore → STAR → featureCounts
+## Bioinformatics Pipeline: Trim Galore → STAR → featureCounts

-Here is an explanation of a key pathway in our workflow: our bioinformatics pipeline.
+Below is a breakdown of the core workflow used in our RNA-seq analysis pipeline:

-We started off by performing adaptation and quality trimming with trimgalore (which removed <50 bp reads), and got FASTQ files as an output.
+We began with adapter and quality trimming using trimGalore, which removed low-quality bases and discarded reads shorter than 50 bp.
+This produced cleaned paired-end FASTQ files ready for alignment.

-Then, we proceeded by mapping transcripts to the brown bear (Ursus arctos) genome with STAR (GCA_023065955.2), keeping only uniquely mapped reads which were converted to BAM files representing the aligned sequences (sorted for downstream use).
+Next, we used STAR to align the trimmed reads to the *Ursus arctos* (brown bear) reference genome (GCA_023065955.2).
+We retained only uniquely mapped reads, and STAR output sorted BAM files containing the aligned sequences for each sample.

-Furthemore, we quantified gene counts with featureCounts (reads overlapping exons and assigns to genes using GTF), which outputted a gene count matrix.
+We then used featureCounts to quantify gene expression.
+It counted how many reads overlapped with exons based on the GTF annotation file, grouping them by 'gene_id' to produce a gene-level count matrix.

-We then conducted differential gene expression analysis with DESeq2 by generating heatmaps, which we used to determine the genes which were upregulated or downregulated during hibernation as well as PCA.
+For downstream analysis, we used DESeq2 to identify differentially expressed genes.
+We visualized results through PCA plots and heatmaps, allowing us to observe patterns of upregulated and downregulated genes during hibernation.

-Finally, we did gene ontology and KEGG enrichment analysis.
+Finally, we performed Gene Ontology (GO) and KEGG pathway enrichment analysis to interpret the biological significance of the differentially expressed genes.